SUNRUSE-Junk-Drawer/setup-kicad-cli-action/readme.md

 ## License

-While this repository is [MIT licensed](./license.md), it includes a Git submodule of the [KiCAD repository](https://gitlab.com/kicad/code/kicad), which uses the GPLv3 license.
+While this repository is [MIT licensed](./license.md), it includess Git submodules of:

+- [KiCAD](https://gitlab.com/kicad/code/kicad), which uses the GPLv3 license.
+- [OCE](https://github.com/tpaviot/oce), which uses the lGPL license.

-You should make your own checks to ensure that your usage of this GitHub action is valid within its license agreement.
+You should make your own checks to ensure that your usage of this GitHub action is valid within these license agreements.

 ## Supported virtual environments